zhongzhengshen/zhongzhengshen.github.io/_pages/about.md

 </div>
 </div>

-- [The Development and Validation of a Conditional Reasoning Test of Narcissism](https://github.com), Zhaohui Zhang, ZhongZheng Shen, YiYi Zhang, Ran Bian* **JAP 2024**
+- [The Development and Validation of a Conditional Reasoning Test of Narcissism](https://github.com), Zhaohui Zhang, **ZhongZheng Shen**, YiYi Zhang, Ran Bian*.

 # 🎖 Honors and Awards
 - *2019.05* &nbsp;First Prize in Innovation and Entrepreneurship Training Program (National Level).